Guru (2017 film): Plot

 Aditya alias Aadi is a failed boxer who, despite being very talented, falls victim to the dirty politics in the boxing association.
 Many years later, Aadi, now coaching the women's boxing teams, is extremely angry and frustrated with the partiality in selection.
 Due to his rift with the association head Dev Khatri, he is falsely charged with sexual harassment and transferred to Vizag.
 Despite the very poor infrastructure, Aadi manages to find talent in a roadside vegetable seller, Rameswari alias Ramulu, who he along with his assistant coach Punch Ponds notices while she is thrashing the judges during her sister's tournament.

 Ignoring Rameswari's elder sister Lakshmi alias Lux, who has been boxing for 8 years, Aadi offers to train Rameswari for 4 hours daily.
-But the two don't get along due to Aadi's ruthless training methods and Rameswari's aggressive nature.
+But the two do not get along due to Aadi's ruthless training methods and Rameswari's aggressive nature.
 As a result, Rameswari intentionally loses a local match.
 Aadi later asks Lakshmi and Rameswari's parents, to send them to stay in a hostel with him so their daughters can work hard on training.
 Rameswari misunderstands him, but later regrets it when she finds out that Aadi has sold his bike to buy new training equipment for her.
 Rameswari then starts training with Aadi rather intensely with dedication and develops feelings for him.
 On the day of a qualifying match, she reveals her feelings to Aadi, and he promptly rejects her.
 During the warm-up before the match Lakshmi, who is now jealous of her sister, injures Rameswari's hand causing Rameswari to lose.
 Aadi thinks that Rameswari lost intentionally again and throws her out of training camp.